Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: The GenAI-powered Monte-Carlo Method

-The state-of-the-art resolution for the second challenge is to develop vector representations that are jointly trained on the multi-modal data and textual data.
-Specifically, \clip~\cite{radford2021learning} is an embedding trained jointly on (images, text) pairs.
-As a result, \clip transforms text and image to the vector-representation same space.
-Subsequently, given a natural language query, one can compute its \clip embedding and find its nearest neighbor images in the embedding space.
+\stitle{A Baseline Approach} A vector representation that is jointly trained on the multi-modal data and textual data transform text and image to the vector-representation space.
+Therefore, given a natural language query, one can compute its embedding and find its nearest neighbor images in the embedding space.
 This approach, however, suffers from two major issues:

-First, the paired text with the images are usually simple sentences (e.g., \at{[A photo of a dog]}), missing to fully describe the rich information encoded in the image.
+First, the paired texts with the images are usually simple sentences (e.g., \at{[A photo of a dog]}), unable to fully describe the rich information encoded in the image.
 Conversely, our goal is to answer complex natural language queries, describing a scene with multiple objects and their relationships (e.g., \at{[A dog sitting by the fireplace, staring at the cat on the couch]}).
-As a result, as we shall verify it in our experiments (\S~\ref{sec:exp}), while such embeddings may perform reasonably on simple natural language queries their performance drops significantly on complex queries.
+As a result, as we shall verify in our experiments (\S~\ref{sec:exp}), while such embeddings may perform reasonably on simple natural language queries, their performance drops significantly on complex queries.

-Second, as explained in Section~\ref{sec:method:embeddings}, learned embeddings only preserve semantic similarities in expectation.
+Second, as explained earlier, learned embeddings only preserve semantic similarities in expectation.
 As a result, relying solely on one vector representation for query answering may be misleading and inaccurate.
-Therefore, we instead develop a randomized Monte Carlo algorithm that utilized a set of vector representation transformations to develop more accurate query answering.
+Hence, we instead utilize an ensemble (a set) of vector representation transformations, possibly trained on different training datasets, to develop our Monte Carlo algorithm for more accurate query answering.